atk4/dsql/docs/advanced.rst

 inside its execute() because :php:meth:`Expression::execute` would handle all the work.

-However if :php:attr:`Connection::connection` is NOT PDO object, then :php:class:`Expression` will not know how to execute query and will simply call::
+However if :php:attr:`Connection::driver` is NOT PDO object, then :php:class:`Expression` will not know how to execute query and will simply call::